ryran/apache-smemstat/README.md

 ### Wait, so what's apache-smemstat?
 This is is a way to quickly summarize smemstat-like information about all httpd processes into a single column-separated line -- e.g., for writing out to a log file regularly.

-Here's what the help page, including some examples.
+Here's what the help page look like, including some examples.

 ```
 $ apache-smemstat -h